 Steps are the key to creating pond waterfalls that really sound like waterfalls.
-You may choose to use cement or concrete blocks or large rock.
+You may choose to use cement or concrete blocks or large rocks.
 Lay liner out in the area where the waterfall will go.
 Have enough out that the liner will go past the edges of the steps by several inches.
-Additionally, make sure the pond liner comes over the water fall liner at the last step.
+Additionally, make sure the pond liner comes over the waterfall liner at the last step.

 Hide the liner with rocks and place a few smaller ones in the path of the main water flow to add subtle fluctuations in the noise.
 Let the mortar cure and fill the pond.
 Turn on the pump to check your work.

 If you are building the pond and the waterfall at the same time, you can use the dirt from the pond excavation to make a hill above the pond.
 This will eliminate the need for steps.

 Dig out a u-shaped trench from the pond edge up the hill.
 The depth is up to you and will dictate how much water can course down the hill.
 You will need a small pool at the top of the waterfall or a purchased reservoir.

 Fill your trench with underlay, pond liner, small river stones, and then place larger cobblestones along the sides.
 Start laying further rock from the pond upward.
 The foundation stone needs to be flat and large.
 It will support the spill stone, which should slope towards the pond.